Looking for a comforting weeknight dinner? This delicious Vegan Mac and Cheese is made with pantry ingredients and sneaks two portions of veggies in!

 - Stir the collard greens into the mixture and allow it to heat gently for a few minutes, stirring regularly.

-- When the mac and cheese is warm enough to eat, serve in large bowls and enjoy immediately!
+- When the mac and cheese is warm enough to eat, serve in large bowls with a forkful of red cabbage sauerkraut on the side and enjoy immediately!